 This is a classic dish from Emilia-Romagna that can easily be made at home.
 When we cook in the restaurant and hear an order for "portafoglio", immediately its shape and form come to mind.
 How to cook it is exactly as appears in this recipe.
 The difference will be the stuffing.
 Change it according to season.
 Include cooked artichokes instead of asparagus.
 Sliced tomatoes are wonderful during the height of the season.
 In Autumn, saute mushrooms first to remove excess liquid then use in the stuffing.

 When you select the cheese, make sure it has "meltability".
-Do not use a fresh cheese such as mozzarella that is immersed in liquid unless you want your chicken swimming in a puddle at the end of cooking.
+Do not use fresh dairy products, latticini, such as mozzarella that is immersed in liquid unless you want your chicken swimming in a puddle at the end of cooking.
 Ditto ricotta since it tends to release liquid whey as well.
-It is best to choose a semi-hard cheese such as Swiss, Emmanthal, or Fontina Valle d' Aosta, for they possess the most luscious meltability.
+It is best to choose a semi-hard aged cheese such as Swiss, Emmanthal, or Fontina Valle d' Aosta, for they possess the most luscious meltability.
 Although firmer in texture, you can make a portafoglio with turkey breast.

 4 servings.
 Cooking time is 15 to 20 minutes.